portainer/portainer-docs/user/kubernetes/applications/webhooks.md

 ## Rolling restarts

 When using an application's webhook to redeploy your application, you can tell Portainer to perform a rolling restart of the application rather than a "terminate and restart" redeploy.

-{% hint style="info" %}
-This functionality is only available in Portainer Business Edition.
-{% endhint %}

 To specify this, use the `rollout-restart` parameter in your webhook call: